AlexTISYoung/snipar/docs/tutorial.rst

 This uses a linear mixed model that has a random effect for mean differences between families (defined as sibships here) and fixed effects for the direct, paternal, and maternal effects of the PGS.
 It also estimates the 'population' effect of the PGS: the effect from regression of individuals' phenotypes onto their PGS values.
-The estimated effects and their standard errors are output to direct.pgs_effects.txt, with the effect names (direct, paternal, maternal, population) in the first column, their estimates in the second column, and their standard errors in the final column.
-The sampling variance-covariance matrix of direct, paternal, and maternal effects is output in direct.pgs_vcov.txt.
+The estimated effects and their standard errors are output to direct.effects.txt, with the effect names (direct, paternal, maternal, population) in the first column, their estimates in the second column, and their standard errors in the final column.
+The sampling variance-covariance matrix of direct, paternal, and maternal effects is output in direct.vcov.txt.

 Estimates of the direct effect of the PGS should be equal to 1 in expectation since we are using the true direct effects as the weights, so the PGS corresponds to the true direct effect component of the trait.